 The NFU champions British farming and provides professional representation and services to its Farmer and Grower members.

-NOAH represents the UK animal health industry; its aim is to promote the benefits of safe, effective, quality products and services for the health and welfare of all animals.
+NOAH represents the UK animal health industry.
+We promote the benefits of licensed medicines and solutions for the health and welfare of all animals.

 The National Pig Association (NPA) is the representative trade association for British commercial pig producers and is affiliated to the National Farmers Union (NFU).
-In association with NFU, the NPA is active on behalf of members in Brussels and Whitehall, and with processors, caterers and supermarkets, fighting for the growth and prosperity of the British pig industry.
+In association with NFU, the NPA is active on behalf of members throughout Government and the supply chain and uses every opportunity to promote British pork.

 National Sheep Association (NSA) is an organisation that represents the views and interests of sheep producers throughout the UK.
 It is funded by its membership of sheep farmers and its activities involve it in every aspect of the sheep industry.